 I would love to see a Mastodon search which allows me to see who is posting in my geographical neighbourhood and to discover new people talking about my interests.
 In centralized social networks this is most commonly solved by using hashtags and a global search.
 In Mastodon your searches are limited to the federated content your server knows about.
 It is not your server’s task to crawl and index all public content, however, a search engine could try this. (post)

 If Mastodon had a global search, I would feel encouraged to switch to an even less populated server.
 The local search is limited to content and profiles which my server sees.
 Federation relays are great to make a server feel less empty, however, they don’t satisfy my need for a search of structured content unknown to my home server. (post)

-People promoting decentralized networks should highlight great content both via the main stream networks as well as the promoted networks.
+People promoting decentralized networks should highlight great content both via the main stream networks and the promoted networks.
 If I had learned about Mastodon on Twitter, links to find great content should be available on Twitter – not just a ‘join network’ link.
 It should also teach me how to find great content using only Mastodon.
 Are there accounts highlighting main stream content?

 As I am thinking about how a search engine for ActivityPub or Scuttlebutt networks would function, the idea of decentralization has crossed my mind.
-The benefits I see in that are mainly around the big workload of crawling and indexing thousands of servers and storing the data in a distributed database.
+The biggest benefit may be to split the workload of crawling and indexing thousands of websites.
+Furthermore, the search could become more resilient by storing the data in a distributed database.
 Running it decentralized also plays into it.
 In the end, a centralized search might still be a great option for ActivityPub as having untrusted crawlers would require a verification layer. (post)